By Marcin Wojtyczka

 - Head upwind immediately to reduce the load on the backstay

-- If you have running backstays, tighten them up and reef the main sail below the point where the running backstays connect to the mast (main sail will provide some support for the mast)
+- If you have running backstays, tighten them up and reef the main sail below the point where the running backstays connect to the mast (the main sail will provide some support for the mast)

 - Support the rig by setting up a jury backstay with a main halyard, topping lift or spare line.
 However, this is just to support the mast, you won’t be able to sail with it